Puskin2911/brain-camp/README.md

 # BrainCamp

+- This app is now available on: https://publish.djurchdqn9zlc.amplifyapp.com/

 ### What is *BrainCamp* ?
 - Now days, a lot of people wasted your time for the internet.
 They use their phone to watching movies,tiktok videos, playing bland games, ... for relaxing.